 Visit the world’s first beluga whale sanctuary!

-Take a tour of our visitor centre, learn about the beluga whales and why they are here, see their new neighbours in our native species aquarium and the vital work being done protect the island’s puffins in our puffin hospital.
+Take a tour of our visitor center, learn about the beluga whales and why they are here, see their new neighbours in our native species aquarium and the vital work being done to protect the island’s puffins in our puffin hospital.